fdioDocs/vpp-docs/docs/usecases/Routing.rst

 Remember our network interface index 32 in *cone* from this :ref:`note <networkNote>`?
 We can see at the bottom the name of the 33rd index **vethQL7KOC@if32**.
 Keep note of this network interface name for the veth connected to *cone* (ex. vethQL7KOC), and the other network interface name for *ctwo*.

-With VPP in the VM, show current VPP interfaces:
+With VPP in the host machine, show current VPP interfaces:

 .. code-block:: shell